AllenNeuralDynamics/aind-ephys-spikesort-kilosort25/README.md

-# Spike sort with Kilosort2.5 for AIND ephys pipeline
+# Spike sorting with Kilosort2.5 for AIND ephys pipeline
 ## aind-capsule-ephys-spikesort-kilosort25